karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * base class for computing gradient of Evidence Lower BOund (ELBO) wrt variaitonal variables
  * base class for computing gradient of ELBO wrt hyper-parameters in likelihoods, mean functions, and co-variance/kernel functions
  * (base) class for using external or build-in minimizers ([LBFGSMinimizer](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1LBFGSMinimizer.html) and [NLOPTMinimizer](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1NLOPTMinimizer.html))
- * (for full GP) classes for computing gradient wrt variaitonal variables using existing hand-implemented codes and (possible) AutoDiff (eg Tensorflow or Stan)
+ * (for full GP) classes for computing gradient wrt variaitonal variables using existing hand-implemented codes
- * (for full GP) classes for computing gradient wrt hyper-parameters using existing hand-implemented codes and (possible) AutoDiff (eg Tensorflow or Stan)
+ * (for full GP) classes for computing gradient wrt hyper-parameters using existing hand-implemented codes
  * Benchmarks and notebooks for demos
  * base class for MC samplers
  * classes for using existing MC samplers
- * (for sparse GP) classes for computing gradient wrt variaitonal variables using existing hand-implemented codes and (possible) AutoDiff (eg Tensorflow or Stan)
+ * (for sparse GP) classes for computing gradient wrt variaitonal variables using existing hand-implemented codes
- * (for sparse GP) classes for computing gradient wrt hyper-parameters using existing hand-implemented codes and (possible) AutoDiff (eg Tensorflow or Stan)
+ * (for sparse GP) classes for computing gradient wrt hyper-parameters using existing hand-implemented codes
  * classes for HMC samplers from Stan (optional)
  * base class for model selection (eg, Bayesian OPT) (optional)